Salvable: Plot

 Sal, an aging prize fighter struggles to escape the grasp of a small town while battling a fractured relationship with his teenage daughter, when Vince, a nefarious criminal from his past comes back into this life and Sal risks falling back in with a dangerous crowd.

 Production

 The film is the debut feature of directing duo Franklin & Marchetta (Björn Franklin & Johnny Marchetta).
 Producers are Jamie Gamache and Connor O'Hara for Lowkey Films, and Julien Loeffler and James Kermack for Featuristic Films.
 Casting was completed by Aisling Knight at CBA Casting.

 Former world champion boxer Carl Froch acted as boxing trainer for Toby Kebbell and Shia LaBeouf for the film.
-The cast also includes James Cosmo, Kila Lord Cassidy, Elaine Cassidy, Michael Socha, Aiysha Hart, Nell Hudson, Barry Ward and Jermaine Liburd.
+The cast also includes James Cosmo, Kíla Lord Cassidy, Elaine Cassidy, Michael Socha, Nell Hudson, Barry Ward and Jermaine Liburd.
 Froch also appears in the film in a cameo role.

 Principal photography took place in Wales in April 2024.
 Filming locations included Barry, Wales, where several cast and crew members met residents and were given complimentary tattoos, including actor Socha.